AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video.md

 Interactive Video Viewer is a video player that plays streaming and progressive video encoded in the H.264 format.

 The viewer also shows interactive product swatches next to the video content.
 Both single video and Adaptive Video Sets are supported.
 It is designed to work on both desktop and mobile Web browsers that support HTML5 video.
 The viewer supports optional closed captions displayed on top of video content, video chapter navigation, and social sharing tools.
 The purpose of this viewer is to help you implement a "shoppable video" experience.
-That is, users can select a swatch associated with a particular video time region and get redirected to a Quick View or a product detail page on the customer's website.
+That is, users can select a swatch associated with a particular video time region and get redirected to a Quickview or a product detail page on the customer's website.

 Viewer type is 510.